Site icon Distraction Magazine

 From her Fort Lauderdale apartment to a Design District store, Alexandra Grief made her swimwear brand into an international success, featured in publications like Vogue and Marie Claire and worn by celebrities like Kendall Jenner and Jennifer Lopez.
 MONTCE bikinis are hyper-focused on small details and extensive fit testing.
 Successful small bussinesses can be rare in the design district, but this swim shop stands strong against the big-name brands in the area.

-Most shops in the Design District are not exactly budget- freindly, but you can still walk around and have a great time taking pictures for free.
+Most shops in the Design District are not exactly budget- friendly, but you can still walk around and have a great time taking pictures for free.
 Some of the most popular photo destinations are the Fendi columns, Museum Garage and Buckminster Fuller’s Fly’s Eye Dome.

 Cote